Leedia88/airbnb-dog-app/README.md

 ## Pinciples

-* A user can post gossips on the app
+* A dogsitter belongs to a city
+* A dog belongs to a city
-* A gossip belongs to an user
+* A stroll belongs to a dogsitter
+* A dogsitter has many dogs per stroll
-* A gossip has one or several tags
+* A dog has many strolls
-* A user can send a private message to another user

 ## Features to be implemented

-* A user can send a message to several recipients
-* A user can comment a gossip
-* A user can comment a comment
+* A dog has many dogsitters